hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 Applications can then be hosted on [GlassFish](https://glassfish.java.net/), [Jetty](http://www.eclipse.org/jetty/), [Apache TomCat](http://tomcat.apache.org/).

-Oh btw, Oracle announced it will discontinue GlassFish commercial support and its main Evangelist, Arun Gupta, recently left Oracle for RedHate.
+Oh btw, Oracle announced it will discontinue GlassFish commercial support and its main Evangelist, Arun Gupta, recently left Oracle for RedHat.
 [He now offers as alternative WildFly](http://blog.arungupta.me/2013/12/webinar-wildfly-for-innovation-redhat-jboss-eap-for-commercial-support/)

 A very modern and lightweight option for web development is [Vert.x](http://vertx.io/).
 Built on [Netty](networking), you can even use different languages such as Java, JavaScript, Ruby.